-Suppose if you are forced to leave your home place because of some reason and never come back.
 It happens in the case of migratory birds when they have to leave their home place to migrate to some other favourable place and for that, they have to adopt a long journey in which there is no guarantee whether they will be able to return back or not but if they do not migrate, in that case as well, their survival is not possible, thus they used to have migrated in any case.
 In this article, we will be talking about migratory birds and all about their migration.
-This article will help you to understand one of the major topics of environment and will increase your subject knowledge as well.
+This article will help you to understand one of the most important behavioural patterns of the animal world, and will increase your subject knowledge as well.

-Avian Migration is one of the most common migrations or movement patterns that are seen in the birds that happen from North to South or East to West or vice versa.
+Migration of birds is one of the most fascinating phenomena in which birds travel from one habitat to another in search of favourable conditions and increased resources for survival and it also involves the journey to return to the original place.
 It also happens during seasonal change or movement between breeding and non-breeding locations.
-Migration is not easy and costs a lot.
-Birds have to cover long distances in order to reach their destinations and during these journeys, they need a lot of energy, food, water, sufficient rest, etc and not all the migration journeys become successful and some of the birds die as well in these journeys.
+Migration is not an easy process, as birds have to cover long distances in order to reach their destinations and during these journeys, they need a lot of energy, food, water, sufficient rest, etc and not all the migration journeys become successful and some of the birds die as well in these journeys.

 What are Migratory Birds?